aleph-im/aleph-client/docs/content/async_notes.rst

 be careful if you are calling it in an environment where you already have an asyncio loop used.

-Most chain specific code is synchronous, and core aleph.im interaction might by async.
+Most chain specific code is synchronous, and core Aleph Cloud interaction might by async.

 Sync code have to be imported from :py:mod:`aleph_client.synchronous`,